 Connected components that include IP blocks for PCI Express need not support the same number of lanes.
 The ×4 variations support initialization and operation with components that have 1, 2, or 4 lanes.
-The ×8 variant supports initialization and operation with components that have 1, 2, 4, or 8 lanes.

-The Arria Hard IP for PCI Express supports lane reversal, which permits the logical reversal of lane numbers for the $\times 1$ , $\times 2$ , $\times 4$ , and $\times 8$ configurations.
+The Cyclone V Hard IP for PCI Express supports lane reversal, which permits the logical reversal of lane numbers for the $\times 1$ , $\times 2$ , and $\times 4$ .
 Lane reversal allows more flexibility in board layout, reducing the number of signals that must cross over each other when routing the PCB.